 Shaped | Sketched | Crafted |

-Knowing what to look for, or even where to look for it, are critical factors when conducting research.
+Knowing what to look for, or even where to look for it, is a critical skill when conducting research.
 Show off your critical thinking and analytical skills as much as possible with words like:

 Analyzed | Assessed | Created |